Shopping Cart

 Effect / Function: Moisturizing alcohol, preservative

-Pentylene Glycol is a moisturizer for cosmetic products.
-More specifically, a polyhydric moisturizing alcohol .
-In contrast to monohydric alcohols, such as ethanol and alcohol, this alcohol does not dry out.
+Pentylene glycol is a moisturizer for cosmetic products.
+More precisely, it is a polyhydric moisturizing alcohol .
+Unlike monohydric alcohols such as ethanol and alcohol, this alcohol does not dry out.
 This is what makes this substance so interesting for preservation.
-Monohydric, drying alcohols are often used as a substitute for parabens for preservation, especially in natural cosmetics .
-Pentylene Glycol has so many advantages.
+Often, especially in natural cosmetics, monohydric, drying alcohols are still used for preservation as a replacement for parabens.
+Pentylene glycol has so many advantages.
 It is very well tolerated and is also tolerated by sensitive skin and people with rosacea .
-It is completely vegetable and a sustainable alternative for preservation - not only in natural cosmetics.
+It is completely plant-based and a sustainable alternative for preservation - not just in natural cosmetics.

-If the product is preserved with pentylene glycol, it is likely to be advertised that the product does not contain any preservatives.
-However, these claims are very misleading as Pentylene Glycol has a preservative effect.
-In addition, the idea arises that preservatives per se are dangerous and harmful.
-That's not the case.
-On the contrary, a product that contains water or plant juices should always contain preservatives, otherwise pathogenic bacteria could quickly settle.
+If pentylene glycol is used for preservation, it is likely that the product is advertised as being free of preservatives.
+However, these claims are very misleading, as pentylene glycol has a preservative effect.
+It also creates the idea that preservatives are dangerous and harmful per se.
+This is not the case.
+On the contrary, a product that contains water or plant juices should always contain preservatives, as otherwise pathogenic bacteria could quickly settle there.
 This would then be really harmful and no longer skin-friendly.
-As I said, it depends more on how your cosmetics were preserved.
+As already mentioned, it depends more on what your cosmetics were preserved with.

 Older Post Newer Post